Think of your tupperware/food storage containers. If you can relate to any of the following, read on. I have the answer to all your tupperware woes!

 The following three containers (64 oz., 86 oz. and 128 oz.) all use the same tops.
 For those who have a lot of mouths to feed or like batch cooking, these larger containers are incredibly handy.
 They are also awesome for storing pantry items like flour or rice.

 The 64 oz. container is my favorite meal prep container for salads because I can eat directly out of the container like it is a big bowl.
-I frequently use this container to meal-prep a big batch of Chai Seed Breakfast Pudding.
+I frequently use this container to meal-prep a big batch of Chia Seed Breakfast Pudding.
 I just make the pudding directly in the container to avoid making any dirty dishes and throw it in the fridge.
 So, easy!

 Bonus – Rectangular Containers